rails/rails/guides/source/initialization.md

 end
 ```

-The +SCRIPT_RAILS+ constant defined earlier is used here, with +File.exists?+ checking for its presence in the current directory.
-If this method returns +false+ then +in_rails_application_subdirectory?+ will be used:
+The `SCRIPT_RAILS` constant defined earlier is used here, with `File.exists?` checking for its presence in the current directory.
+If this method returns `false` then `in_rails_application_subdirectory?` will be used:

 ```ruby
 def self.in_rails_application_subdirectory?(path = Pathname.new(Dir.pwd))